ionic-team/ionic-framework/packages/core/src/components/split-pane/readme.md

 boolean

-If `false`, the split-pane is disabled, ie. the side pane will never be displayed.
-Default `true`.
+If true, the split pane will be hidden.
+Defaults to `false`.

 #### when